 The EX9220 was on the brighter end of the spectrum in our testing earning a 7 out of 10.

 We measured the EX9220's brightness at 2171 lumens, which was substantially below its claimed 3200 lumens.
 Despite this significant discrepancy the EX9220 still performed well in bright rooms and was able to easily slice through ambient light.
 We never felt like we were in the need of any more photon firepower when using the EX9220.
 Accordingly, it was our top choice for giving presentations in well lit rooms.

 The EX9220 was an average performer in our fan noise testing, picking up a score of 5 out of 10.
 Scores in this metric ranged from 2 to 9.

 Like all of the bright models we tested that were able to perform well in lit rooms, the EX9220 got pretty hot.
 When we had it projecting bright slides of graphs and text on white backgrounds for more than 30 minutes the fan would ramp up and reach a noticeable volume.
 However, it never hit that distracting whir that some of the other models we tested did, and even at its worst, it won't derail your presentation.
 It may even add some pleasant white noise.

-At a list price of $800 the Epson EX9220 is one of the most expensive models we tested.
+The Epson EX9220 is one of the most expensive models we tested.
 However, it is the clear leader when it comes to giving graph and text-heavy presentations.
 So if you believe that first impressions matter, the EX9220 is well worth the price.
 If your presentations are of a less high stakes nature and you can deal with some text fuzziness, then you'll find a better value in the ViewSonic PJD5155.

 The EX9220 is a stellar performer for business presentations that need to look polished and high quality.
 However, it lacks some of the color richness and contrast that you'd want for a home theater application.